Daniel Schwertfeger on his participation in further training for the Saxon University Didactics Certificate.

 Then came the time to think more intensively about good teaching and to take a closer look at skills development and methodology.

 The HSZG brochure "Impulses for good teaching" became a source of ideas.
 And one idea was to take part in further training for the Saxon University Didactics Certificate.
-After a work colleague also reported on his positive experience of completing the certificate program, Daniel's decision was made.
+After a work colleague also reported on his good experiences of completing the certificate program, Daniel's decision was made.

 "I'm now in Module 1 and am currently working on various methods and task concepts that I can use in my seminars.
 The module is also helping me to develop a broader understanding of knowledge acquisition and learning processes and how I can promote this as a teacher."
-It is not necessary to have a specific subject specialization to participate in the program of the Saxon University Didactics Centre.
+A specific subject focus is not required to participate in the program of the Saxon University Didactics Centre.
 Daniel particularly likes the fact that the participants come from different academic disciplines: "Whether I'm talking to a psychologist, an engineer or a computer scientist in Module 1, we share a lot of experience from our teaching activities."

 Learning a variety of teaching methods, developing your own teaching skills and exchanging ideas with other lecturers - all this is made possible by the Saxon University Didactics Certificate.